-But, before you rush off to download templates from Word like the above or Google ‘free resume template’ and get page after page of eye catching designs, you need to bear this in mind.
+But, before you rush off to download a resume template from Word like the above or an eye catching design from Canva, you need to bear this in mind.

 It is estimated that up to 75% of resumes are rejected for online jobs just because Applicant Tracking Software can’t extract the information it needs because of design.

 Let’s put this another way.
 You apply online for a job which is a perfect match for your skills and experience and you just know that you are going to get a call or an invite for an interview.